Huegoxaga/notes/math/calculus.md

 - The Product Rule - If _f_ and _g_ are both differentiable, then $$\frac{d}{dx}[f(x)g(x)]=f(x) \frac{d}{dx}[g(x)]+g(x) \frac{d}{dx}[f(x)]$$
 - The Quotient Rule - If _f_ and _g_ are differentiable, then $$\frac{d}{dx}\left[\frac{f(x)}{g(x)}\right]=\frac{g(x) \frac{d}{dx}[f(x)]-f(x) \frac{d}{dx}[g(x)]}{[g(x)]^2}$$
 - The Chain Rule - If _g_ is differentiable at _x_ and _f_ is differentiable at _g(x)_, then the composite function $$F=f \circ g$$ defined by $$F(x)=f(g(x))$$is differentiable at _x_ and _F'_ is given by the product $$F'(x)=f'(g(x)) \cdot g'(x)$$ In Leibniz notation, if _y = f(u)_ and _u = g(x)_ are both differentiable functions, then $$\frac{dy}{dx}= \frac{dy}{du} \frac{du}{dx}$$
+  - The version 1 of the chain rule works on the composite function directly
+  - The version 2 of the chain rule specifically requires the substitute of the inner function as a variable. e.g. `u`

 ### Derivatives of Common Functions